inkdropapp/version-history-beta/README.md

 ### Bugfixes
 * Prevent adding more than one tags with the same name (Thanks [Avis](https://forum.inkdrop.app/t/multiple-identical-tags/2314/2))
-* change folder structure and file name of backup files that avoid using `:` character, which is prohibited in some cloud storage services (Thanks [Ryan, Nicole, and Evan](https://forum.inkdrop.app/t/is-not-supported-in-onedrive-amazon-drive-or-sync-com/2265))
+* Change folder structure and file name of backup files that avoid using `:` character, which is prohibited in some cloud storage services (Thanks [Ryan, Nicole, and Evan](https://forum.inkdrop.app/t/is-not-supported-in-onedrive-amazon-drive-or-sync-com/2265))

 ## v5.2.0-beta.2
 2020-12-08